Ahmed-El-Zainy/ai_attendance_analyzer/NLP/README.md

     ```bash
     pip install -r requirements.txt
     ```
+### Methods
+- **Zero-Shot Classification**:
+    - This method uses a pre-trained model to classify queries into predefined categories.
+    - It provides a structured approach to handling different types of questions.
+- **Pre-Trained Models**:
+  - This method uses pre-trained models to answer questions based on the available data. with huggingface transformers library
+  - Uses Pre-trained model from spacy library. and applying NLP methods of text processing like stemming, tokenization, and lemmatization.
 ### Running the Application
 You have many methods to run the application, you can run it from the main.py file or from the main_app.py file or from the notebook file.